 Going Green at Work

-How many of us honestly shut our computer down at the end of the working day?
+How many of us honestly shut our computers down at the end of the working day?

 Interestingly research also suggests that one ton of office paper (enough to cover the workload of 10 to 15 employees) requires 17 trees to be demolished.
 Therefore we all need to make sure our office appliances take a power nap at night and we all do our bit to reduce, reuse and recycle in the office.